 Where’s your favourite place to shop in Newfoundland & Labrador?

-Where in Newfoundland & Labrador would we stand to see your favourite view?
+Where in Newfoundland would we stand to see your favourite view?

-Name 3 things we’ve gotta do when we visit Newfoundland & Labrador:
+Name 3 things I’ve gotta do when I visit Newfoundland & Labrador:

 What makes Newfoundland & Labrador such a special place on earth for you?